By Borneo specialist Nicki

 From the caves you can take a couple of days to trek the Headhunters’ Trail, a remote route through lush rainforest.
 The overnight stay is with the local Iban community, a traditional headhunting tribe, in their communal longhouse.

 To extend the trek another night, climb the rugged Mount Api to view the Pinnacles, limestone formations that look like jagged teeth sticking out towards the sky.
-This is one of the hardest, yet accessible treks you can take on in Borneo – I scrambled up rocks for the last couple of kilometres - but the fact that not many people do it only adds to the sense of achievement.
+This is one of the hardest, yet accessible treks you can take on in Borneo – I scrambled up rocks for the last couple of kilometers - but the fact that not many people do it only adds to the sense of achievement.

 Trek in Bako National Park